solarcentury/solarcentury.github.io/_drafts/2015-10-30-java-world.md

  - Functional Programming
  - Default methods

- Not only the about ones, we aim at using more technical features and improvements as provided by Java from time to time if we think it is commercially using as per the nature of business and ongoing demand for the functional/technical implementations.
+ Not only the about ones, we aim at using more advanced technical features and improvements as provided by Java from time to time if we think it is commercially using as per the nature of business and ongoing demand for the functional/technical implementations.

  Please feel free to read through our blog and comment if you have any suggestions or any better usage of features or techniques.
 We are open and happy to share our experiences while using any features that we are currently using.
 We would like to hear more queries or recommendations on 'why to do so' and 'Where we need use' kind of new thoughts.